0xPARC/0xparc-intro-book/easy/src/fhe2.md

 So in practice, the public key will have $m = 2n \log q$ rows, and the encryption algorithm will be "select some subset of the rows at random, and add them up".

-Of course, combining $m$ rows will have the effect of multiplying the error by $m$ -- so if the initial $\epsilon$ was bounded by $1$, then the error in the cyphertext will be at most $m$.
+Of course, combining $m$ rows will have the effect of multiplying the error by $m$ -- so if the initial $\epsilon$ was bounded by $1$, then the error in the ciphertext will be at most $m$.
 But remember that $q$ is exponentially large compared to $m$ and $n$ anyway, so a mere factor of $m$ isn't going to scare us!

 Now we could insist that the message is just a single bit -- either $0$ or $\left \lfloor \frac{q}{2} \right \rfloor$.
 Or we could allow the message to be any multiple of some constant $r$, where $r$ is bigger than the error bound (right now that's $m$) -- which allows you to encode a message space of size $q/r$ rather than just a single bit.

-When we do FHE, we're going to apply many operations to a cyphertext, and each is going to cause the error to grow.
-We're going to have to put some effort into keeping the error under control -- and then, when the error inevitably grows beyond the permissible bound, we'll need a special technique ("bootstrapping") to refresh the cyphertext and start anew.
+When we do FHE, we're going to apply many operations to a ciphertext, and each is going to cause the error to grow.
+We're going to have to put some effort into keeping the error under control -- and then, when the error inevitably grows beyond the permissible bound, we'll need a special technique ("bootstrapping") to refresh the ciphertext and start anew.